ivanlp10n2/obsidian-todoist-completed-tasks/README.md

         - ✅todoist-sync/YYYY/MM/DD/task-title.md
         - ✅I would create folders based on `dueAt`
             -✅ update `status` based on `completedAt`
+        - if is completed -> prefix ✅
+        - if not completed yet -> prefix ⚙️
     - with metadata:
         - ✅status: inprogress | completed
         - section: section-name